yzhao062/pyod/README.md

 - **Unified APIs, detailed documentation and interactive examples** across various anomaly detection algorithms for short learning curve.
 - **Advanced anomaly detection models**, e.g., **Neural Networks/Deep Learning** and **Outlier Ensembles**.
-- **Optimized performance with JIT compilation and parallelization**, when the condition allows.
+- **Optimized performance with JIT compilation and parallelization**, using numba and multithreading.
 - **Compatibility with both Python 2 & 3**.
 All implemented algorithms are also **scikit-learn compatible**.

 **Important Notes**: